coderefinery/manuals/chat.md

 - #nordic-rse-2025 : Nordic RSE conference 2025 organization
 - #python-for-scicomp : Python for SciComp coordination: A big course each autumn, public to the world.
 We are happy for any help here.
 - #rshour : Research Software Hour community and coordination.
 It is a weekly livestream about research software.
+- #scicomp-teams: Teams related to scientific computing, especially about running of the teams themselves.
+For example, HPC teams, RSE teams, data manager teams, etc.
 - #SWC DLN/ELIXIR/UiB Dlab : a sub-community
 - #coderefinery-tools-workshop : Where we organize the "standard" CodeRefinery workshop each spring and autumn.
 - #workflows-course : Real-life cluster computing workflows course, "Tuesday tools and techniques for HPC".
 A new course started in 2024